2021-2022 Financial Aid Offer

 - Additional Information

-Your estimated cost of attendance and estimated aid eligibility for financial aid offers are based on various factors.
-It's important to note that changing information - as well as choices you make - can impact your estimated cost and/or aid eligibility.
+For financial aid offers, your estimated cost of attendance and estimated aid eligibility are based on various factors.
+It is important to note that changing information - as well as choices you make - can impact your estimated cost and/or aid eligibility.
 Eligibility for many financial aid programs is based on the data provided on the Free Application for Federal Student Aid (FAFSA).
 If the FAFSA information is inaccurate or is updated, financial aid eligibility may change.

 Factors that can impact cost and/or aid eligibility may include, but are not limited to: